AI compute market signals and learning

 • Watch comparability: distinguish Anthropic-run evaluations, third-party benchmarks, and customer-reported internal tests.

 Market read: an unchanged posted token rate does not mean unchanged infrastructure demand.
 Higher usefulness can expand usage enough to increase total serving spend and GPU capacity needs.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake